gauravchopracg/language-modeling/README.md

 # Language Modeling
+Language modeling:
+===
-It involves predicting the next word in a sequence given the sequence of words already present.
+The aim of this repository is to illustrate how to create and train a neural network to predict the next word in a sequence (i.e. sequence of words), based on the preceding words in the sequence.

-# The task has been divided into 4 parts:
-1. Data Preprocessing
+The process of building our language model will be as follows:
+  * Pre-process our data (Data Preprocessing)
-  a.
-Convert to lowercase
+    * Convert to lowercase
-  b.
-Remove all the special characters
+    * Remove all the special characters
-  c.
-Remove all the numbers from text
+    * Remove all the numbers from text

-2. Tokenization
+  * Tokenization
-  a.
-Sentence tokenization
+    * Sentence tokenization
-  b.
-Remove extra spaces(leading and trailing)
+    * Remove extra spaces (leading and trailing)

-3. Model Training
+  * Model Training
-  a.
-Choose a sequence model
+    * Choose an sequence model
-  b.
-Architecture and layers explaination
+    * Architecture and layers explanation

-4. Optimize Hyperparameters
+  * Optimize Hyperparameters
-  a.
-Epochs, Batch Size, Layers
+    * Epochs, Batch Size, Layers
-  b.
-Sample sentence prediction
+    * Sample sentence prediction